-International travel isn’t an option for many of us right now.
-Even the idea of hopping a domestic flight might seem questionable.
-If you’re itching for a digital detox that’s safe and closer to home, these wilderness escapes offer the perfect opportunity for social-distance-friendly relaxation.
+Flying halfway around the world isn’t feasible for most Americans right now.
+Not only is it not a good idea, but some countries have flat-out closed their doors to foreign travelers.
+Even hopping a domestic flight might seem questionable.
+If you’re itching for a digital detox that’s safe and closer to home, these regional wilderness escapes offer the perfect opportunity for social-distance-friendly relaxation.

 Tiny River House on Clackamas River

 For road-trippers and anyone looking to dodge a traditional hotel stay right now, sites like Airbnb and Vacasa are invaluable.
 For a no-frills escape just 30 minutes from Portland, the Tiny River House on Clackamas River has everything you need and nothing you don’t.
 The beautifully designed tiny home offers all the comforts of home in just 200 square feet.
 Unlike your own home, it boasts a prime secluded location that feels miles from anywhere.
 It’s ideal for fishing, swimming, rafting, or just watching the world go by.
 Plenty of windows and sliding glass doors bring abundant light in, too.
 The Airbnb listing has a five-star rating, and the owners are even mandating three full days between each stay to allow for adequate cleaning time.

 Under Canvas Zion